Sigiriya The Ancient Cities, Sri Lanka Travel Guide

 While not regularly scheduled for tourists in Sigiriya, if your visit coincides with a local Poya (full moon) day or specific festival, you might observe temple rituals or community gatherings.

-Look for opportunities that support local communities directly, like staying in a homestay or participating in a cooking class run by a local family.
+Look for opportunities that support local communities directly, like residing in a homestay or participating in a cooking class run by a local family.
 These initiatives ensure tourism benefits local people and preserves local customs.

 Find ways to unwind and refresh during your trip in Sigiriya's tranquil settings.